Last updated on

 … the Call to Action area.

-The Call to Action area is the part on your website that guides the reader of your website (a motivated house seller, cash buyer, note seller, private lender, etc) to take a certain action that you want them to take.
+The Call to Action area is the part on your website that guides the reader of your website (a motivated house seller, cash buyer, note seller, agent, etc) to take a certain action that you want them to take.

 But there are 3 core elements to a great Call to Action form…